sujal0118/quiz_app_iit/README.md

 Welcome to Console-Based Quiz App,a feature-rich ,consloe-based quiz app written in Python.This Project Simulates a real quiz experience through terminal,offering user authentication,dynamic question selection ,timed quizzes and leaderboard

-> Built with simplicity ,spped and learning in mind
+> Built with simplicity ,speed and learning in mind

 ## Preview